 1959 - Philip Flax opens "Philips", a fine art store at 121 O'Farrell.
 At this time the other Flax store catered mostly to commercial art needs.

-1967 - Flax store and Flax Framing move to 250 Sutter Street.
+1966 - On October 24th the Flax store and Flax Framing move to 250 Sutter Street.
 Philips closes, as the Sutter Street store has the space to accommodate both commercial and fine artists.

-1977 – Another Flax location opens at 1699 Market, which was initially used as a warehouse and discount retail outlet.
+1978 - Another Flax location opens at 1699 Market, which was initially used for offices, a warehouse and as a discount retail outlet.

 1979 - Flax opens a store in Sunnyvale, CA, Flax Discount Art Supplies (closed in 1990).

-1981 – Sutter Street store closes and the Market Street location becomes the primary retail store.
+1981 - Sutter Street store closes and the Market Street location gets a complete remodel, becoming the primary retail store.

 1984 - Flax begins distributing a mail-order catalog across the country.